brzewVCE/LMBreach/README.md

 ### Setting the HTTP Address

-By default, LMBreach connects to `http://localhost:1234/v1/chat/completions`.
-To change this, use:
+By default, LMBreach connects to LM Studio at `http://localhost:1234/v1/chat/completions`.
+If your LM Studio instance is running on a different address or port, you can change it using:

 ```bash
 set http_address http://your-custom-address:port/path